 Kendal College is run by a Board of Governors who take strategic decisions that will shape the college of the future.

-Being part of the Board means that you will experience first hand the opportunities offered by the College and ensure they meet the requirements of the South Lakes community.
-It is an exciting time to be involved with the College as it continues to broaden its curriculum and build on its excellent reputation, especially now it has been ranked as number 1 in the country (based on 4 key indicators linked to satisfaction levels and student progression).
+Being part of the Board means you will experience first-hand the opportunities the College offers and ensure the requirements of the South Lakes community in terms of training and services are met.
+It is an exciting time to be involved with the College as it continues to broaden its curriculum and build on its excellent reputation, especially as it has previously been ranked as number 1 in the country (based on 4 key indicators linked to satisfaction levels and student progression).

-The Board is constantly refreshing its membership and would welcome applications from interested people who can give time to support the College's ongoing development.
-The role is ideal for those with board room experience, especially in the areas of finance and education quality but is also suitable for those seeking to broaden their own experience by joining a board.
+Recruitment to the Board occurs throughout the year and is aligned with known vacancies and identified skills gaps.
+We would especially welcome applications from exceptional people and from employers who can give time to support the College's ongoing development.
+We are always keen to hear from people with strong financial and business expertise, and the role is ideal for those with recent senior boardroom experience.
+The role is also suitable for those seeking to broaden their own experience by joining a board.

 The Board encourages applicants from diverse backgrounds and interests and operates an inclusive policy in respect of Board membership.